- How Hip injuries can be devastating for athletes due to the hip’s role as a stabilizer, support system, and prime mover in various movements.

 Athletes with a sports hernia will have one-sided pain in the groin that worsens with cutting and twisting movements, bearing down (like with a true hernia), and sit-ups.

-Next, we’ll look into the more chronic, or overuse, hip injuries in athletes.
+Next, we’ll look into the more chronic, or overused, hip injuries in athletes.

 Causes of Chronic Hip Pain in Athletes